popey/matterbridge-snap/README.md

 This snap is strictly confined and has only `network` and `network-bind` interfaces connected, and is ideal for running on a Raspberry Pi or other small device.

-Note: Configuration files should be located in `~/snap/matterbridge/current/`
+Note: The `matterbridge.toml` configuration file should be located in `/var/snap/matterbridge/common`.